Blog Layout

 • Abide by all terms of the lease or lease agreement and return any unpaid rent.

 • To never refuse to pay rent without from California landlords a legally justifiable reason.
-To withhold or stop paying rent does consitute a breach of the lease.
+To withhold rent or stop paying rent does consitute a breach of the lease.

 • Provide their landlord with a deposit upon request.
 The value of which is usually a month's rent.